A Complete Guide to Chrome Tab Groups in 2026

 Going further with Uncluttr

-Uncluttr is built on top of Chrome's native tab groups — it doesn't replace them, it makes them better.
-It adds a vertical sidebar for managing groups, automatic tab suspension to save memory, AI-powered grouping suggestions, and workspace persistence so you never lose your setup.
+Uncluttr builds on Chrome's native tab groups instead of replacing them.
+It adds a vertical sidebar for managing groups, automatic suspension of inactive tabs to free memory, AI-driven grouping suggestions, and workspace persistence that survives crashes and restarts.